NI election is a last resort, says Iain Duncan Smith

 On Wednesday Northern Ireland Office Minister Steve Baker said a date for another Stormont election would be confirmed soon.

-The leaders of the main Stormont parties met Mr Heaton-Harris on Tuesday but they said he gave no clarity about when an election might be held.
+The leaders of the Stormont parties who would sit on the Northern Ireland Executive met Mr Heaton-Harris on Tuesday but they said he gave no clarity about when an election might be held.

 Devolved government in Northern Ireland has not functioned properly since February.